awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 2019-03-10 03:54:59 UTC:10.0.0.123(52834):postgres@tstdb:[20175]:ERROR: column "wrong" does not exist at character 8
 ```

+RDS for PostgreSQL can generate the logs in `csvlog` format in addition to the default `stderr` specified by the `log_destination` parameter\.
+The `csvlog` is useful for analyzing the log data as CSV data\.
+For example, say that you use the `log_fdw` extension to work with your logs as foreign tables\.
+The foreign table created on `stderr` log files contains a single column with log event data\.
+For the CSV formatted log file, the foreign table has multiple columns, so you can sort and analyze your logs much more easily\.
+To learn how to use the `log_fdw` with `csvlog`, see [Using the log\_fdw extension to access the DB log using SQL](Appendix.PostgreSQL.CommonDBATasks.Extensions.foreign-data-wrappers.md#CHAP_PostgreSQL.Extensions.log_fdw)\.

+You must be using a custom parameter group so that you change the `log_destination` setting\.
+The `log_destination` parameter is dynamic, that is, the change takes effect immediately, without rebooting\.

+If you do change this parameter, you need to be aware that `csvlog` files are generated in addition to the `stderr` logs\.
+We recommend that you pay attention to the storage consumed by the logs, taking into account the `rds.log_retention_period` and other settings that affect log storage and turnover\.
+Using both `stderr` and `csvlog` more than doubles the storage consumed by the logs\.

+If you do set the `log_destination` to include `csvlog` and you later decide that you want to revert to the default only \(`stderr`\), you can open the custom parameter group for your instance using the AWS Management Console, choose the `log_destination` parameter from the list, choose **Edit parameter** and then choose **Reset**\.
+This reverts the `log_destination` parameter to its default setting, `stderr`\.

-To specify the format for output logs, use the parameter `log_destination`\.
-To make the instance generate both standard and CSV output files, set `log_destination` to `csvlog` in your instance parameter group\.
-For a discussion of PostgreSQL logs, see [ Working with RDS and Aurora PostgreSQL logs: Part 1](http://aws.amazon.com/blogs/database/working-with-rds-and-aurora-postgresql-logs-part-1/)\.
+For more information about configuring logging, see [ Working with Amazon RDS and Aurora PostgreSQL logs: Part 1](http://aws.amazon.com/blogs/database/working-with-rds-and-aurora-postgresql-logs-part-1/)\.

 ## Enabling query logging<a name="USER_LogAccess.Concepts.PostgreSQL.Query_Logging"></a>